ilios/user-guide/learner-groups/group-assignment-tool.md

 ### Final Results

 Scroll down below here to find a section entitled "Final Results".
-This shows the pairings of the Learners and the Learner Groups into which they will be assigned.
+This shows the pairings of the learners and the groups into which they will be assigned.

-The top of the screen is shown below.

 ![Final results](../images/learner_group_assignment_tool/final_results.png)